Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Copies of private keys are typically stored in a key escrow so that data encrypted with a private key can be retrieved if the original private key is no longer accessible.

 # Chapter 11

+Tabletop exercises are a type of scenario-based training where participants discuss and analyze a hypothetical incident in a non-threatening environment.